City-of-Helsinki/drupal-helfi-platform/documentation/deployment.md

 ### Custom preflight checks

-Custom preflight checks can be added in generic `docker/openshift/preflight/all.preflight.php` file that is run on all environments, or environment-specific `docker/openshift/{env}.preflight.php` file.
+Custom preflight checks can be added into a generic `docker/openshift/preflight/all.preflight.php` file that is run on all environments, or you can create an environment-specific `docker/openshift/{env}.preflight.php` file.

 The `{env}` is determined from `APP_ENV` environment variable.
 Usually `development`, `testing`, `staging` or `production`, so for example, testing environment checks should be placed in a file called `testing.preflight.php`.